Krysteins/python-and-database-workshop/README.md

   - text - string (varchar (255)).
 If such a table already exists, the script inform the user about it without interrupting its execution.

 ## models.py
-There is code in this model with classes that handle each table.<b />
+There is code in this model with classes that handle each table.<br />

 ### User class
 1. The class serving the user.
 It has the following attributes:
    - _id - set to -1 when created,